VielLosero/Dirty-System-From-Scratch/README.md

 ## The Dirty system from scratch
-This is the history about a the Make.Buildpkg concept and the Dirty system from scratch, and how I update my LFS system, and how to automate it.
+This is the history about a the Make.Buildpkg concept and the Dirty system from scratch, and how I update and automate my LFS.
 As a learning experience I started building a simple package manager for LFS.
 As I built it, I was thinking about how to make it more useful, easy and simple.
 Will it end up being a distribution?
 To know how it ends you need to continue reading.

-## The concept of the chain make --> build --> package.
+## The concept beneath the chain make --> build --> package.
 I am glad to present you: The maker, the builder and the package.
 The concept was easy, make a builder that build a package that can be installed.